eboody/eran.codes/README.md

 # Eran can code
-This project contains various mini-projects to demonstrate that I am familiar with various technologies.
+This project contains mini-projects to demonstrate that I am familiar with various technologies.
 I will be adding more to this so the following is temporary.

 ## Structure